Stefenmarg/stefenmarg.github.io/Source/index.md

 #### Here’s a little about me!
 Hi, I’m Stefanos, a second-year student at the Digital Systems Department of the University of Thessaly.
 Recently, I’ve started diving into cybersecurity labs, and I’m super excited to share this journey with you!

-All of my projects are a labor of love, created in my spare time alongside my other commitments.
+All of my projects are created in my spare time alongside my other commitments.
 If you find value in my work and would like to support me, a small tip on Ko-fi would be greatly appreciated—though never expected!
 Thank you for being part of this journey.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/X8X417UEDG)